Wynn Vale

 Wynn Vale has a typical household mix, with a fairly typical median household size

-Family households account for 76.5% of all households, consisting of 34.0% couples with children, 28.9% couples without children, and 12.8% single parent families.
+Family households account for 76.5% of all households, including 34.0% couples with children, 28.9% couples without children, and 12.8% single parent families.
 Non-family households constitute the remaining 23.5%, with lone person households at 22.0% and group households comprising 1.8%.
 The median household size is 2.5 people, aligning with the Greater Adelaide average.

 Frequently Asked Questions - Households